 DisableWindowsUpdateAccessif it exists.

 - Restart Windows.

-Now, your computer is configured to fetch files or packages from Microsoft’s Windows Update servers, rather than the WSUS or SCCM server on your office network.
+Now, your computer is configured to fetch files or packages from Microsoft’s Windows Update servers rather than your office network’s WSUS/SCCM server.

-After restarting Windows, you should be able to run the DISM command-line or install .NET Framework successfully.
-Run the DISM command-line (or install .NET Framework) after connecting your computer to the internet.
+After restarting Windows, you should be able to run the DISM command or install .NET Framework successfully.
+Run the DISM command (or install .NET Framework) after connecting your computer to the internet.
 DISM fetches the missing files from Microsoft’s servers automatically.